jhumelsine/jhumelsine.github.io/_posts/2025-07-30-abstract-factory.md

 Dependency consistency resides in the concrete Factories, but the pattern can’t guarantee or enforce it.
 A developer could easily define a `LauncherSystem` where the `Launcher` is a `Rifle` and the `Projectile` is an `Arrow`.
 However, the pattern can encourage and facilitate dependency consistency.
 The `LauncherSystem` is not complex.
 The code snippet in the diagram is almost the entire implementation.
 Visual inspection should help ensure that the acquired `Launcher` and `Projectile` are consistent.
 It would not be difficult to design unit tests that confirm this as well.

-As long as each `LauncherSystem` enforces dependency consistency, the rest of the design should not need to be concerned about it.
+If each `LauncherSystem` enforces dependency consistency, the rest of the design should not need to be concerned about it.

 ## [Dependency Injection](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html) and [Configurer](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html#configurer)